Bachelor of Health Sciences

 • Respiratory Therapy (Partner: New Brunswick Community College)

-Application to partner programs occurs directly via the UNB Saint John Department of Nursing and Health Sciences.
+Application to partner programs occurs directly via the UNB Saint John Faculty of Nursing and Health Sciences.
 As the application process is competitive, seats within partner programs are limited, and students who meet the minimum requirements are not guaranteed acceptance to a major.
 Students who are unsuccessful at gaining admission to a partner program may remain BHS designated students while they plan for future applications.
 However, students may be advised to consider alternative program options if they are unable to gain admission to a partner program in order to declare a major.

 Admission Policy on English Language Proficiency